 Partially because of its title and partially because it came out literally months after the first, only die hard Pink Panther fans realize that the first sequel was not Return of the Pink Panther, but the less well-known A Shot in the Dark.
 Ironically, it's Shot that brought in many of the elements (Clouseau's karate "prowess", the increasing tomfoolery of his accent) and characters (Dreyfus and Cato) that were key to the later films; it's also commonly regarded as the best film of the series.

-The original Mad Max film (which was only given limited release in America) is far more obscure than its two sequels Mad Max 2 (renamed The Road Warrior in America) and Mad Max Beyond Thunderdome.
-Notably, while the sequels became highly influential visions of an After the End world in their depictions of a post-apocalyptic wasteland, the original film is set in a pre-apocalyptic civilisation that is on the verge of falling apart.
+The original Mad Max (which was only given limited release in America) is far more obscure than its two sequels Mad Max 2 (renamed The Road Warrior in America) and Mad Max Beyond Thunderdome.
+Notably, while the sequels became highly influential visions of an After the End world in their depictions of a post-apocalyptic wasteland, the original film is set in a pre-apocalyptic civilization that is on the verge of (if not already) falling apart.

 In the Evil Dead series, most people remember the ass-kicking character of Ash, toting a shotgun and sporting a chainsaw for a hand.
 The first film of the series, however, is a more straight horror film with an ensemble cast.
 Ash is just a regular college kid who happens to make it to the end.
 Producers were even reluctant to call the second film Evil Dead II out of the belief that few people had even heard of the first film.

 Batman Begins is considered a pretty good Batman film, especially compared to the Schumacher horrors that preceded it.
 However, it's The Dark Knight that is considered the great film of this generation, and thus is more remembered and acclaimed.
 This caused some confusion with The Dark Knight Rises's plot, as it pulls more from the events of Batman Begins than of The Dark Knight.